-Consideration should be given to transferring ownership of the insurance policy to the recipient spouse in a family law judgment.
+The Orange County family law attorney should give consideration to transferring ownership of the insurance policy to the recipient spouse in a family law judgment.
 This transfer would not be taxable to the recipient per Internal Revenue Code Section 1041 if done incident to the property division and so long as there is not a violation of the complex transfer of ownership rules, which basically provide that the insured must live for three years after the transfer itself occurs.
-If the recipient spouse is the owner of the policy at the death of the insured spouse, the insured spouse's estate clearly will not incur any tax.
+If the recipient spouse is the owner of the policy at the death of the insured spouse, the insured spouse’s estate clearly will not incur any tax.
 Transferring the policy to the recipient spouse allows the recipient spouse to exercise all incidents of ownership of the policy and avoid concerns about the timely payment of premiums.

 If the insured spouse is the owner of the policy, then the policy proceeds will be taxed to the insured’s estate under Internal Revenue Code Section 2042.
 However, the estate would receive a credit due to the support obligation under Internal Revenue Code Section 2053 and there would be no net tax due in that it satisfies the spousal support obligation.

-Consideration should be given to establishing an ILIT where life insurance is being used as security in a divorce.
+Consideration should be given to establishing an Irrevocable Life Insurance Trust (ILIT) where life insurance is being used as security in a divorce.

 Security for Child Support

-California Family Code Section 4012 provides authority for the court to require a parent to provide life insurance as security for child support.
-"Upon a showing of good cause, the court may order a parent required to make a payment of child support to give reasonable security for the payment."
+California Family Code Section 4012 provides authority for the family law court to require a parent to provide life insurance as security for child support.
+“Upon a showing of good cause, the court may order a parent required to make a payment of child support to give reasonable security for the payment.”
 California Family Code §4012.
 The security is in addition to guideline child support.
 The same considerations set forth above relative to security for spousal support apply here.
-Consideration should be given as to whether the beneficiary should be the custodial parent, the child, an ILIT or a revocable trust.
+An Orange County divorce lawyer should give consideration as to whether the beneficiary should be the custodial parent, the child, an ILIT or a revocable trust.
 If a trust is to be the beneficiary, careful consideration should be given to the selection of an appropriate trustee and the other terms of the trust.
 If the child is the beneficiary, consideration should be given to the tax consequences to the estate of the payor spouse.
-The naming of the child as the beneficiary would have the effect of causing the face amount of the insurance policy to be includible in the insured's estate at death.
+The naming of the child as the beneficiary would have the effect of causing the face amount of the insurance policy to be includible in the insured’s estate at death.
 (Internal Revenue Code Sections 2042 and 2031).
 This designation is generally not the best solution in a family law matter.